-- Assessor: A person who assists the Examiner in the process of assessment; - Test supervisor: A person who ensures and monitors that the Rules of order for written tests (see Appendix 2) are implemented during the test; - UFO: University job classification system. - Examination Board: When Examination Board is used in this document, the Examination Board of ITC Master's programmes is referred to. - Nominal studies: A student finishes the Master's programme within 2 academic years. - Open-book test: a "written examination during which a student is permitted to consult references to answer questions calling for organisation, analysis, or judgment, rather than memorisation" (Merriam Webster dictionary).
+- Examiner: individual appointed by the Examination Board.
+The Examiner assures that all assessor(s) involved in the course assess according the same criteria. - Assessor: A person appointed by the Examiner who assists the Examiner in the process of assessment; - Test supervisor: A person who ensures and monitors that the Rules of order for written tests (see Appendix 2) are adhered to during the test; - UFO: University job classification system; - Examination Board: When Examination Board is used in this document, the Examination Board of ITC Master's programmes M-GEO and M-SE is referred to; - TAB = Thesis Assessment Board; - PAB = Proposal Assessment Board; - FAAB = Final Assignment Assessment Board; - Nominal studies: A student finishing the 120EC Master's programme within 2 academic years; - Study delay: a study delay of 3 months is acceptable for the EB